4ndronicus/displayDict/README.md

   }
 ]
 ```
-Notice that all of the field names in each record are the same.
+1. All of the field names in each record are the same.

 ## Use Case ##
 This class can be used to display a list of dictionaries.
 Why is it called "displayDict" then?
 Because I don't feel like fixing it. :)
 This class can output the values as found in the results of a "scan" operation on a dynamodb table.

 ## Known Issues ##
-1. The data is a list of dictionaries.
+* The data is a list of dictionaries.
 In each dictionary is a set of key/value pairs.
 If the value is a list, the values in the list must be of type string, integer, or boolean.
 Additional levels of lists and dictionaries are not supported.
+* Python passes the incoming list of dictionaries by reference and not by value.
+This is a problem because this class changes all item values in each dictionary to type 'string'.
+This means that when the 'show' function returns, inside the calling function, the list of dictionaries will be changed.
+Because of this, it is recommended to use the 'deepcopy' (from copy import deepcopy) function to make a copy of the list of dictionaries that you want to display, and pass the copy into the 'show' function.
+You don't need to do this if all item values are of type 'string'.

 ## Required Modules ##
 None. :)